 Note that force majeure clauses sometimes allow for contract termination in case of extended force majeure events.

-Recent weeks have given several examples of force majeure events worldwide.
-Sandy caused companies such as Motiva to declare force majeure events at some facilities, different oil companies declared force majeure events related to operations in Nigeria and Angola, and a number of mining companies declared force majeure events related to labor disruptions in South Africa (e.g., Anglo American Platinum, Assmang).
+There have always been examples of force majeure events occuring worldwide.
+For example, Hurricane Sandy caused companies such as Motiva to declare force majeure events at some facilities, different oil companies declared force majeure events related to operations in Nigeria and Angola, and a number of mining companies declared force majeure events related to labor disruptions in South Africa (e.g., Anglo American Platinum, Assmang).

 Why You Might Need to Find Force Majeure Clauses In Contracts